noobie2019/elevator-pitch/README.md

-# elevator-pitch
+## Elevator Pitch

-should be public
+Should probably be public, right?